EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gppVPD_MOD17`: VPD stress on gpp_potential based on MOD17 model
+- `gppVPD_MOD17`: VPD stress on GPP potential based on the MOD17 model.

-- `gppVPD_Maekelae2008`: calculate the VPD stress on gpp_potential based on Maekelae2008 [eqn 5]
+- `gppVPD_Maekelae2008`: VPD stress on GPP potential based on Maekelae (2008).

-- `gppVPD_PRELES`: VPD stress on gpp_potential based on Maekelae2008 and with co2 effect based on PRELES model
+- `gppVPD_PRELES`: VPD stress on GPP potential based on Maekelae (2008) and includes the CO₂ effect based on the PRELES model.

-- `gppVPD_expco2`: VPD stress on gpp_potential based on Maekelae2008 and with co2 effect
+- `gppVPD_expco2`: VPD stress on GPP potential based on Maekelae (2008) and includes the CO₂ effect.

-- `gppVPD_none`: sets the VPD stress on gpp_potential to one (no stress)
+- `gppVPD_none`: Sets VPD stress on GPP potential to 1 (no stress).

 </details>